 From Nursery through High School

-Below, take a look at what we have planned in Sunday School this month:
+Below, please take a look at what we have planned for December 3rd’s Sunday School sessions, and I will look forward to celebrating with you in so many ways in the coming month:

 Dates to Remember

 December 2: "Make-Your-Own-Craft Fair" in Unity Hall, 10:00 a.m. – 3:00 p.m.

 December 10: one 10:00 a.m. multigenerational ser-vice, "The Paper Bag Pageant," no Religious Education classes

 December 17: one 4:30 p.m. multigenerational service, with childcare for 2nd grade and younger, no Religious Education classes

 December 24: Christmas Eve services: 4:30 p.m. and 7:00 p.m. (nursery care and activity blanket during the 4:30 service)